 The AR Runtime

-The AR Scene Manager
+The Presentation Engine

-The AR/MR Application can communicate with those three components via dedicated APIs called the MAF-API, the AR Scene Manager API and the AR Runtime API.
-Among other functionalities, those APIs enables the AR/MR Application to discover and query the media capabilities in terms of support as well as available resources at runtime.
-Regarding rendering, the AR/MR application obtains the head pose information from the AR Runtime which is then provided to the AR Scene Manager.
-Based on this information, the AR Scene Manager determines the objects visible to the user at a given point in time or more generally the objects that may be needed to be rendered in the next rendering cycles.
-The AR scene manager then submits the rendered views to the AR Runtime as frames written to the images of the Swapchains, of which formats where configured beforehand by the AR/MR Application using the information provided by the AR Runtime API.
+The AR Application can communicate with those three components via dedicated APIs called the MAF-API, the Presentation Engine API and the AR Runtime API.
+Among other functionalities, those APIs enables the AR Application to discover and query the media capabilities in terms of support as well as available resources at runtime.
+Regarding rendering, the AR Application obtains the head pose information from the AR Runtime which is then provided to the Presentation Engine.
+Based on this information, the Presentation Engine determines the objects visible to the user (visual but also audio objects) at a given point in time or more generally the objects that may be needed to be rendered in the next rendering cycles.
+The Presentation Engine then submits the rendered views to the AR Runtime as views written to AR Runtime.
+For the visual views, those are exchanged the images of the co-called Swapchains, of which formats where configured beforehand by the AR Application using the information provided by the AR Runtime API.
 From those images in the Swapchains, the AR Runtime then generates the left and right eye buffers possibly based on late adjustment techniques using updated head pose information, if available, commonly known as late stage reprojection (LSR).

-Once the AR/MR application is running, the downlink media flows from the 5G System to the MAF in compressed form and then from The MAF to the AR Scene Manger in a decoded form.
+Once the AR application is running, the downlink media flows from the 5G System to the MAF in compressed form and then from The MAF to the Presentation Engine in a decoded form.
 In parallel, the AR UE is capable of establishing an uplink data flow from the AR Runtime to the MAF wherein the data may be in an uncompressed form and then from the MAF to the 5G System wherein the MAF may have compressed the data in order to facilitate the expected transmission over the network.

 4 Conclusion